Hundreds killed in explosion at a crowded Gaza hospital

 Hospitals are already struggling to care for the thousands of injured people in Gaza as fuel for generators runs low after Israel imposed a full siege on the small territory.

-Earlier Tuesday, the United Nations' Palestinian relief agency, UNRWA, said a school where thousands of Gaza resident have take refuge, was hit, killing at least six people.
+Earlier Tuesday, the United Nations' Palestinian relief agency, UNRWA, said a school where thousands of Gaza residents have taken refuge, was hit, killing at least six people.

+At least 4,000 people had taken refuge in he school in al-Maghazi refugee camp in central Gaza when it was hit during an Israeli airstrike and bombardment, according to Philippe Lazzarini, UNRWA commissioner-general.

+Since the war began on Oct.
+7, UNRWA says it has provided the coordinates of its facilities "to relevant parties" daily.

 As these incidents underscore, facilities where civilians are seeking care and shelter have come under attack as the conflict drags on.